Dynamical Regimes of Finite-Length Transmission Lines in Circuit Quantum Electrodynamics: Dynamical Regimes

 \subsubsection{Comb-edge discrete region}

 It is important to emphasize that condition~\eqref{eq:TLg} alone does not suffice to justify a continuum description.
-This is already apparent in Fig.~\ref{fig:Discrete2Continuum}(c): even when $\omega_{\mathrm{TL}} \ll \omega_g$, if $\omega_q \lesssim \omega_{\mathrm{TL}}$ the qubit probes the spectral region near the lower comb edge, where the density of states is not locally uniform and the full discrete-mode Hamiltonian in Eq.~\eqref{eq:Hint_bosons2} must be retained.
-To maintain coherence with the continuum notation introduced above, the expression of the coupling to the $n$th mode given by Eq. \eqref{eq:gn} may still be written as
+This is already apparent in Fig.~\ref{fig:finiteTLoverview} (c) (bottom): even when $\omega_{\mathrm{TL}} \ll \omega_g$, if $\omega_q \lesssim \omega_{\mathrm{TL}}$ the qubit probes the spectral region near the lower comb-edge, where the density of states is not locally uniform and the full discrete-mode Hamiltonian in Eq.~\eqref{eq:Hint_bosons2} must be retained.
+Nevertheless, since $\omega_{\mathrm{TL}}/\omega_g \ll 1$, the eigenfrequencies are approximately equally spaced and are well described by Eq.~\eqref{eq:EquiEigenF}.